 TEU weight data was obtained by USACE and confirmed with the Port to determine weight per TEU.
-Data was obtained at a country and region level for calendar years 2014 through 2018 and were grouped into world regions and four route groups (Northeast Asia, Southeast Asia and India Sub-continent, Europe, and Oceania).
+Data was obtained at a country and region level for calendar years 2014 through 2018 and were grouped into world regions and four route groups: Northeast Asia to West Coast United States (NEA-WCUS), Southeast Asia and India Sub-continent to West Coast United States (SEA-WCUS), Europe to United States (EU-WCUS), and Oceania to West Coast United States (Oceania-WCUS).
 This methodology is further described in Section 3.3.2.
 Table 2-6 presents loaded TEU weights, including the box weight of approximately 2 metric tons per box, for each world region.
 Table 2-7 presents loaded TEU weights by route group.
 Oakland's export commodities (mostly agricultural products including fruits, nuts, and wine) typically weigh substantially more than imports, and is reflected in the weight/TEU observations to its major trading partners of Asia and Europe.